ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 which is intended to minimize these privacy risks.
 It is intended to work in concert with the requirements defined in
 {{!I-D.detecting-unwanted-location-trackers}}, which facilitate
 detection of unwanted tracking tags.
+This protocol design is based [TODO: Airtags, BlindMy]

 # Conventions and Definitions